4meuwil/Node-Red-Complete-House/README.md

-*** updated using packages and merged alarm and house check flows into "security"
+*** updated using packages and merged alarm and house check flows into "security", hibernate flow now "presence"

 # Node-Red-Complete-House